Agoric/documentation/technology-overview.md

 ### Blockchains

 Various blockchains with various trade-offs exist and are created.
-Agoric does not develop its own blockchain technology, but rather builds on top of existing blockchains
+Agoric does not develop its own blockchain *consensus* technology, but rather builds on top of existing blockchains

 #### Long-term

 Agoric aims at running its smart contract technology on top of all widely used blockchains.

+Agoric will also produce a blockchain using the [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html) consensus integrated with Cosmos and the larger Cosmos ecosystem

 #### Short-term